Wi-Fi deauthentication attack

 A Wi-Fi deauthentication attack is a type of denial-of-service attack that targets communication between a user and a Wi-Fi wireless access point.

 Technical details

 Unlike most radio jammers, deauthentication acts in a unique way.
 The IEEE 802.11 (Wi-Fi) protocol contains the provision for a deauthentication frame.
 Sending the frame from the access point to a station is called a "sanctioned technique to inform a rogue station that they have been disconnected from the network".

 An attacker can send a deauthentication frame at any time to a wireless access point, with a spoofed address for the victim.
-The protocol does not require any encryption for this frame, even when the session was established with Wired Equivalent Privacy (WEP) for data privacy, and the attacker only needs to know the victim's MAC address, which is available in the clear through wireless network sniffing.
+The protocol does not require any encryption for this frame, even when the session was established with Wired Equivalent Privacy (WEP), WPA or WPA2 for data privacy, and the attacker only needs to know the victim's MAC address, which is available in the clear through wireless network sniffing.

 Usage

 Evil twin access points

 One of the main purposes of deauthentication used in the hacking community is to force clients to connect to an evil twin access point which then can be used to capture network packets transferred between the client and the access point.

 The attacker conducts a deauthentication attack to the target client, disconnecting it from its current network, thus allowing the client to automatically connect to the evil twin access point.